simplesamlphp/simplesamlphp-module-oidc/docs/5-oidc-conformance.md

 ### Deploy SSP OIDC image

-Use the docker image described in the README.
+Use the docker image described in [Using Docker](4-oidc-docker.md).
 It contains a SQLite DB pre-populated with data for the tests.
 Build and run the image.

 ### Register and create conformance tests